 Chronic Pain and Prescription Drug Addiction

-Another group of people at high risk of prescription drug addiction are those with chronic medical conditions, such as severe, longstanding pain.
+Another group of people at a high risk of prescription drug addiction are those with chronic medical conditions that cause severe, longstanding pain.
 Prescription drug abuse and addiction is reported in up to 45% of patients with chronic pain by some researchers.
-[16]
+[20]

 Elderly People and Prescription Drug Misuse